Pritam7s/Employee_Management_System/README.md

 ⬜  Points to Remember

-    While creating the project the Prot was set to "3306" A database was created named "ems"
+    While creating the project the Port was set to "3306" A database was created named "ems"
-    Logger is optional you can ignore that part, although it will autometically create itself again, if deleted There's already an Admin details saved as SuperAdmin, search carefully until you found the details 😜
+    Log file is optional you can ignore that part, although it will autometically create itself again, if deleted There's already an Admin details saved as SuperAdmin, search carefully until you found the details 😜